 Brooklyn Botanical Gardens

 When warm spring temperatures unleash New Yorkers from their apartments and offices, the Brooklyn Botanical Gardens offers a welcome, soul-soothing respite.
-The park is particularly stunning during cherry blossom season when the cherry trees explode with pink blooms; plan ahead and bring a blanket so you can lay down and nap amidst the trees in the Cherry Esplanade.
+The quiet park in NYC is particularly stunning during cherry blossom season when the cherry trees explode with pink blooms; plan ahead and bring a blanket so you can lay down and nap amidst the trees in the Cherry Esplanade.
 The park’s paths wind through an idyllic landscape chock full of unique plants and flowers.
 Wander to the Japanese Pond with a book and set up quiet camp for an afternoon.